gpf225/coinex_excheng/doc/HTTP-Protocol.md

 8. source: String, source, up to 30 bytes
 9. fee_asset: String, asset to use as fee
 10. fee_discount: String, 0~1
-11. option: optional field, Integer,
+11. option: Integer, 0 is default
     * bit 1: use stock fee only
     * bit 2: use money fee only
     * bit 4: immediate or cancel order
     * bit 5: fill or kill order
+12. client_id: user self-define order id

 * result: order detail
 * error:
 11. invalid stop price